Dr George Van Doorn

 - Review Editor: Evolutionary Psychology

 George's main research interest is in exploring perception.
-He has conducted several experiments exploring how we perceive temperature via self- and externally-generated movements, how vision and touch work together in virtual reality, how colour and temperature interact (e.g., hot is associated with red), and the influence of colours on the perception of taste (e.g., work with Charles Spence on how the colour of the mug can influence the perception of the taste of coffee).
-Recently, George has merged his interest in touch with illusions (e.g., body swapping illusions) – which are useful in that they can tell us about errors in perception, and thus about perception itself.
-Other recent projects have investigated the influence of glass shape on the flavour of beer.
-George has recently started collaborating with colleagues on projects assessing the influence of colour on mating behaviour (e.g., it is claimed that red is associated with attraction).
+He has conducted several experiments exploring how different factors (e.g., mood, colour) influence taste perception, how vision and touch work together, and how colour influences mating behaviour (e.g., it is claimed that red is associated with attraction).
+George works with several national (e.g., Jakob Hohwy) and international (e.g., Charles Spence) collaborators.
+In the past, George has merged his interest in touch with illusions (e.g., body swapping illusions) – which are useful in that they can tell us about errors in perception, and thus about perception itself.
+Recent projects have investigated the influence of glass shape and mood on the perceived flavour of beer.
 George offers postgraduate supervision within the broad context of perception, but is open to supervise projects in other areas.

 Publications (last 5 years)